Metal Roofing Colors Chalk & Fade Considerations

 Paints consists of three primary components:

 - Resins – The binder that provides the coating’s physical and chemical attributes and determines how effectively the paint will adhere to a surface, flex and form, and weather.
-The resin chemistry is also the paint type name; polyester, silicone modified polyester, acrylic, epoxy, PVDF, etc.
+The resin chemistry is also the paint type name; polyester, SMP, acrylic, epoxy, PVDF, etc.

 - Pigments – The primary role of pigments is to impart color, but they also contribute to energy efficiency, corrosion resistance and UV protection.